End-to-end-provenance/RDataTracker/JSON-format.md

 }
 ```

+#### library nodes

-A __library__ node is a node representing a library or package loaded at the time of execution.
+A library node is a node representing a library or package loaded at the time of execution.
 It contains the following fields:
 * _name_: The name of the loaded library.
 * _version_: The version number of the library.
-* _prov:type_: This indicates that this node is a [collection](https://www.w3.org/TR/2013/REC-prov-dm-20130430/#term-collection).
-This is used in grouping function nodes with their library nodes in the hasMember section.
+* _prov\:type_: This indicates that this node is a [collection](https://www.w3.org/TR/2013/REC-prov-dm-20130430/#term-collection).
+This is used in grouping function nodes with their library nodes in the [`hadMember`](https://github.com/End-to-end-provenance/RDataTracker/blob/export/JSON-format.md#h-hadMember) section.

 ```
 "rdt:l1": {